FOREX-Sterling steadies after opinion poll pummelling

 the U.S. central bank wanted to ensure markets stayed calm as

-next month and adding to the case for the Fed to begin paring
+interest rates next month and adding to the case for the Fed to

 "Friday’s batch of US data is weighing on the euro as it